microsoft/FactoryOrchestrator/README.md

 The easiest way to open the project is using any variation of [Visual Studio 2019+ (Enterprise, Community)](https://visualstudio.microsoft.com/vs/).
 In the installer, make sure you click the checkboxes for .NET Core cross-platform Development, and Universal Windows Platform Development (10.0.17763.0).

-You can also use [VS Code](https://code.visualstudio.com/), or any whatever editor you prefer.
-VS provides a sleek [command-line installer](https://docs.microsoft.com/en-us/visualstudio/install/use-command-line-parameters-to-install-visual-studio) that can be used to just deploy the necessary dependencies using their [workload component id](https://docs.microsoft.com/en-us/visualstudio/install/workload-component-id-vs-community).
+You can also use [Visual Studio Code](https://code.visualstudio.com/), or any whatever editor you prefer.
+Visual Studio provides a sleek [command-line installer](https://docs.microsoft.com/en-us/visualstudio/install/use-command-line-parameters-to-install-visual-studio) that can be used to just deploy the necessary dependencies using their [workload component id](https://docs.microsoft.com/en-us/visualstudio/install/workload-component-id-vs-community).

 ### Enable developer mode on Windows